 The standard narrative of buying a house involves a real estate agent.
-The Realtor acts as your tour guide, navigating you not just through the individual homes available for purchase, but through the complicated journey of homeownership.
+The Realtor acts as your tour guide, guiding you not only through available homes, but also through the complicated process of becoming a homeowner.

 However, some independent sellers prefer to sell their home without a real estate agent’s services.
 As a prospective buyer, you would interact with the homeowner instead of a Realtor.